TUW-GEO/Equi7Grid/README.rst

 ~/docs/doc_files/google_earth_overlays/

-The 7 projections are completely defined by WKT-strings in the .prj-files, or simply by following **proj4-strings**:
+The 7 projections are completely defined by WKT-strings in the .prj-files at

+~/wkt/

+or simply by following **proj4-strings**:

 .. code::